mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 * Not tested with lower versions yet

 # Installing mumo
-The newest version of mumo is always available from our mumble-scripts repository at https://github.com/mumble-voip/mumo .
+The newest version of mumo is always available from our mumo repository at https://github.com/mumble-voip/mumo .

 ## Ubuntu 12.04
 *Note:* This guide only shows the basic steps for trying out mumo.
 For a more permanent setup you'll want to run mumo with its own user and a startup script.